-Jigsaw Group (AUS) Limited is a not-for-profit unlisted public company limited by guarantee incorporated on 29 March 2018.
-The company was registered with Australian Charities and Not-for-profits Commission as a charity on 9 August 2019.
-The company commenced operations on 7 January 2020.
+Jigsaw Group (AUS) Limited is a not-for-profit unlisted public company limited by guarantee incorporated in Australia.
+The company is registered with Australian Charities and Not-for-profits Commission as a charity.

-The financial statements were authorised for issue, in accordance with a resolution of directors, on 15 February 2021.
+The financial statements were authorised for issue, in accordance with a resolution of directors, on 14 February 2022.